USS OAK HILL LSD 51

 July 19, General Dynamics National Steel and Shipbuilding Co., Norfolk, Va., was awarded a $42,1 million modification to previously awarded contract (N00024-10-C-4401) for the USS Oak Hill's Phased Maintenance Availability (PMA).
 Work is expected to be completed by April 2017.

 August 2, USS Oak Hill anchored off the coast of Rockland, Maine, for a five-day port visit in conjunction with the annual Lobster Festival.

 August 5, Cmdr.
 Nakia M. Cooper relieved Cmdr.
 Orlando S. Bowman as the 14th CO of Oak Hill.

 August 16, USS Oak Hill moored at NASSCO shipyard (ex-Metro Machine) in Norfolk.

 April 10, 2017 The Oak Hill departed NASSCO shipyard to conduct sea trials off the coast of Virginia

-May 15, USS Oak Hill moored at Pier 16N in Joint Expeditionary Base Little Creek-Fort Story after a three-day underway for flight deck certification; Underway again on June 6; Moored at Quay Wall East on June 9.
+May 15, USS Oak Hill moored at Pier 16N on Joint Expeditionary Base Little Creek-Fort Story after a three-day underway for flight deck certification; Underway for well deck certification on June 6; Moored at Quay Wall East on June 9.